 Column (c) - Indicate for each month the total number of employees of the employer, including part-time, seasonal and variable employees as well as employees in a limited non-assessment period.
-An employer must use one of the following days to determine the number of employees per month and must use the same day for all months of 2021: (1) the first day of each month; (2) the last day of each month; (3) 12th day of each month; (4) the first day of the first payroll period that starts during each month (provided that for each month that last day falls within the calendar month in which the payroll period starts).
+An employer must use one of the following days to determine the number of employees per month and must use the same day for all months of 2022: (1) the first day of each month; (2) the last day of each month; (3) 12th day of each month; (4) the first day of the first payroll period that starts during each month; or (5) the last day of the first payroll period that starts during each month that last day falls within the calendar month in which the payroll period starts).

 Column (d) - Indicate for each month whether the employer was a member of an Aggregated ALE Group.
-If the ALE Member was a member of an Aggregated ALE Group during each month of the calendar year, enter "X" in the "All 12 Months" box or in the boxes for each of the 12 calendar months.
+If the ALE Member was a member of an Aggregated ALE Group during each month of the calendar year, enter "X" in the "All 12 Months" box or in the boxes for each of the

+12 calendar months.
 If the ALE Member was not a member of an Aggregated ALE Group for all 12 months but was a member of an Aggregated ALE Group for one or more month(s), enter "X" in each month for which it was a member of an Aggregated ALE Group.
 If an ALE Member enters "X" in one or more months in this column, it must also complete Part IV.